 - Identify any illegal, unethical or incompetent dealings within any organisation with which Regent College Londonn has dealings

-The finance committee may also assist with some audit related functions as well including:
+The finance and risk committee may also assist with some audit related functions as well including:

 - Participation in formulating a plan to deal with any problem the audit identifies

 - Monitoring of the implementation of plans to correct problems identified by the audit

 - Conferring with the auditors about trends in Regent College London’s financial picture

 - Evaluation of the auditors’ performance, dealing with matters relating to conflict of interest and making recommendations about their future use.

-The finance committee will help the board fulfil its fiduciary responsibility.
+The finance and risk committee will help the board fulfil its fiduciary responsibility.
 It gives the board control over the finances of the organisation and is the tool by which it exercises fiscal responsibility.